momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Note that since Airstrafing causes the player to deviate from their intended destination (assuming it is straight in front of them), Long Jumps typically incorporates multiple left and right Airstrafes into a jump which counteract each other and keep the player close to a straight line.
 These multiple strafes in opposite directions gives the appearance of a "flicky" or "jittery" Airstrafe but a lot of practice goes into syncing the A and D keys with quick but smooth mouse movements.

 Sometimes you may not be able to take a direct line due to an obstruction.
-The 2 most common forms of this are rounding a corner (often without being able to see the next platform) and 2 platforms separated by a thin wall.
+The two most common forms of this are rounding a corner (often without being able to see the next platform) and 2 platforms separated by a thin wall.
 In this case, air strafing is not used to gain speed but as a form of air control.
 The principle is the same but typically smooth turns that stay close to the wall are needed (don't bump into the wall or else you will take out all your speed and fall straight down!).

 ### Bunnyhop (Bhop)